MarcoArch/easypacman/README.md

 # easypacman
-Simply script for Arch Linux's package manager Pacman.
+This is a simply script for Arch Linux's package manager Pacman.